 - The Office of Marine and Aviation Operations maintains a small fleet of ships and planes in support of fisheries research, nautical charting, and ocean and climate studies.

 - The NOAA National Spatial Reference System is the official U.S. government source for precise latitude, longitude, and elevation measurements

 - The Coastal Zone Management, the Coastal and Estuarine Land Conservation Program, the National Estuarine Research Reserve System, National Marine Sanctuaries, and the Coral Reef Conservation Program protects vulnerable places and species

 - A vast library of resources, publications, and data on climate and weather

-- The monthly State of the Climate reports with a global and national edition that compares temperatures for different regions with global and regional averages, and points out anomalies and trends.
+- Monthly State of the Climate reports with a global and national edition that compares temperatures for different regions with global and regional averages, and points out anomalies and trends.

-- Arctic Report Card 2019 (Dec 2019, 100p, 3p exec summary) Published annually since 2006, these essays involve 81 scientists from 12 countries reporting on the acceleration of ice melting in a region where temperature changes are twice as high as elsewhere.
-Topics include rising air temperature, melting of the Greenland ice sheet, terrestrial snow cover, the rising threat of marine microplastics (higher than all other ocean basins in the world), the increase in river discharge, harmful toxic algal blooms, and how Arctic warming affects the jet stream by allowing cold Arctic air to move south.
+- Arctic Report Card: Published annually since 2006, these essays involve 81 scientists from 12 countries reporting on the acceleration of ice melting in a region where temperature changes are twice as high as elsewhere.